-- (a) provide the Investment Officer with the following: - (i) offering circular that contains specific detailed information as described in the Act, - (ii) detailed monthly transaction and performance reports, - (b) be continuously rated no lower than AAA or AAA-m or an equivalent rating - (c) be marked-to-market daily and maintaining a market value ratio of between .995 and 1.005. - (d) maintain stable net asset value of \$1. - (e) maintain ongoing compliance with the Act. - (5) Banker's Acceptances - (a) Issued within the U.S. depository institutions with a
+- (a) provide the Investment Officer with the following: - i. offering circular that contains specific detailed information as described in the Act, investment transaction confirmations and detailed monthly transaction and performance reports as described in the Act,

+- (b) be continuously rated no lower than AAA or AAA-m or an equivalent rating - (c) be marked-to-market daily if using amortized cost or fair value accounting and maintain a market value ratio of between .995 and 1.005. - (d) maintain stable net asset value of \$1.00 when rounded and expressed to two decimal places. - (e) maintain ongoing compliance with the Act. - (5) Banker's Acceptances

-- short-term rating of not less than A1 or P1 or an equivalent rating by at least one nationally recognized credit rating agency; - (b) Have a stated maturity of less than 270 days from the date of issuance; - (c) And will be liquidated in full at maturity.
+- (a) Issued within the U.S. depository institutions with a short-term rating of not less than A1 or P1 or an equivalent rating by at least one nationally recognized credit rating agency; - (b) Have a stated maturity of less than 270 days from the date of issuance; - (c) And will be liquidated in full at maturity.